 Shyamal’s passion for nutrition and commitment to providing others with real solutions always centred around maximising the efficiency of home grown feed resources, keen to try the latest adaptation of scientific advances in the form of technology and nutritional supplements for improvement in farm profitability.

 To be an accomplished feed mill nutritionist renowned for his ability to provide technical solutions in the form of stockfeed pellets and supplements, for the sustainable improvement of livestock productivity, reproduction, health and welfare.

 To develop feed solutions grounded in fundamental science and applied animal nutrition able to provide innovative solutions for a win-win outcome.

-Originally from NE Victoria, Ellen is the newest member of the Coprice nutrition team.
-A lover of dogs and all things bovine, Ellen is passionate about the future of Australian Dairy.
+Originally from NE Victoria and lover of dogs and all things bovine, Ellen is particularly passionate about the future of Australian Dairy.
 Ellen strives to provide her clients with practical, and applicable, science based advice, with the profitability of the farm business front of mind.